 - Once you have it rolled nicely use your hands to clamp it down nicely on the edges.

-- At this point I suggest refrigerating the meatloaf (covered tightly with plastic wrap for 3-4 hours.
+- At this point, I suggest refrigerating the meatloaf (covered tightly with plastic wrap for 3-4 hours.)
 Doing this helps solidify the meat and helps it not crack during the cooking process.
 If you choose not to refrigerate it, that is fine, but there is a high probability that it will crack while cooking.
-The taste is not effected and when I don't care what it looks like I definitely don't refrigerate it.
-But for these pictures I did refrigerate it.
+The taste is not affected, and when I don't care what it looks like, I definitely don't refrigerate it.
+But for these pictures, I did refrigerate it.

 - Let meatloaf rest for 15-20 minutes before slicing.